MatmaRex/patchdemo/README.md

 **Is it possible to add extensions that are in development?**

 These will be considered on a case-by-case basis, but will generally be allowed as long as they don't interfere with other teams' ability to test in a production-like environment.

+**What if I don't like the above?**

+You can run your own version of the entire Patch demo website.
+Get yourself a server and follow the [Setup](#setup) instructions above, or convince an engineer near you to do it.

+The public https://patchdemo.wmflabs.org/ website runs on a `m1.medium` instance at [Wikimedia Cloud VPS](https://wikitech.wikimedia.org/wiki/Portal:Cloud_VPS).

 **Is it possible to add patches for extension not just core?
 And skins?**